AnonymerNiklasistanonym/MoonpieBot/README.md

 An example file for this is [`customTimers.example.json`](./customTimers.example.json).

-To convert a `cronString` into a more human readable format you can use for example [this webpage by bradymholt](https://bradymholt.github.io/cron-expression-descriptor/).

 For some macros to work (like Twitch API connections for `!so`/`!followage`/`!settitle`/`!setgame`) additional Twitch API credentials need to be provided since the default Twitch API connection is only configured to read and write chat messages.

 ### Optional: Custom strings/messages